-- must be at least 19 years of age; and
+- Be at least 19 years of age;

-- must continue to meet skilled nursing facility/hospital level of care.
+- Meet hospital and/or skilled nursing level of care;

 AT Services Provided/Covered

-- Assessment for the need of assistive technology/auxiliary aids
+- Assessment for the need for assistive technology/auxiliary aids

 - Training the service recipient/provider in the use and maintenance of equipment/auxiliary aids